lppier/Picsharz_Social_Media_Web_App_AWS/README.md

 # Picsharz_CodeDeploy
-Code committed to this repository will automatically be deployed onto the production Picsharz server.
+Code committed to this repository will automatically be deployed onto the production Picsharz server using Github -> AWS CodeDeploy -> Deployment Groups infrastructure.

 PicSharz - a social photo sharing app with a cloud native architecture powered by AWS